 Research approaches and applications include:

-- Ancient DNA - documenting the evolutionary history of extinct species, and assessing genetic variation and diagnosing pathogens in past populations.
+Ancient DNA: Documenting the evolutionary history of extinct species; assessing genetic variation and diagnosing pathogens in past populations

-- Systematics and defining conservation units – using genomic methods to determine species, subspecies and evolutionary significant units to assist with the management of endangered species.
+Systematics and evolutionary biology: Using genomic methods to determine species, subspecies and evolutionary significant units to assist with the management of endangered species

-- Disease diagnosis and dynamics – determining the presence and impacts of emerging infectious diseases in wildlife, and developing ways to mitigate the conservation problems caused by invasive and problematic pathogens.
+Pathogens and parasites: Determining the presence and impacts of emerging infectious diseases in wildlife, and developing ways to mitigate the conservation problems caused by invasive and problematic pathogens

-- Genetic applications to understanding animal behavior and ecology – using genomic methods to estimate relatedness and mating patterns in wild vertebrate populations.
+Genetics and animal behavior: Using genomic methods to estimate relatedness and mating patterns in wild vertebrate populations

 Center for Conservation Genomics | Science Building